House organ

 A house organ (also variously known an in-house magazine, in-house publication, house journal, shop paper, plant paper, or employee magazine) is a magazine or periodical published by a company or organization for its customers, employees, union members, parishioners, political party members, and so forth.
 This name derives from the use of "organ" as referring to a periodical for a special interest group.

 House organs typically come in two types, internal and external.
 An internal house organ is meant for consumption by the employees of the company as a channel of communication for the management.
 An external house organ is meant for consumption by the customers of the company, and may be either a free regular newsletter, or an actual commercial product in its own right.

+Examples include inflight magazines and most university alumni magazines.